If Bollywood is the world's biggest film industry, then Sridevi was its queen

-(CNN)The funeral of Bollywood actress Sridevi in Mumbai Wednesday has prompted an outpouring of grief across the Indian subcontinent, where her strong female-led movies dominated the box office throughout the '80s and '90s, helping to redefine the role of women in South Asian cinema.
+(CNN)The death of Bollywood icon Sridevi has prompted an outpouring of grief across the Indian subcontinent, where her strong female-led movies dominated the box office throughout the '80s and '90s, helping to redefine the role of women in South Asian cinema.

 If Bollywood is the world's biggest film industry, then Sridevi was undoubtedly its queen.
+Her funeral, held in Mumbai Wednesday, attracted the cream of Indian cinema, as well as thousands of mourners who lined the streets around the crematorium to pay their final respects.

 The industry's first major breakout superstar, Sridevi's fame coincided with a period of growing consumer wealth within India, as younger audiences looked to cinema to provide a new, more metropolitan identity.

 The result was an entire generation of young women, across India and beyond, who came of age inspired by Sridevi's onscreen performances, dance-routines and songs.